-Currently an Air Corps Trainee Military Aircraft Systems Technician is paid on a weekly basis by means of electronic funds transfer to a designated financial institution.
+Aircraft Maintenance Technicians will be paid on a weekly basis by means of electronic funds transfer to a designated financial institution.

-9. OCCUPATIONAL PENSION ARRANGEMENTS
+4. OCCUPATIONAL PENSION ARRANGEMENTS

-Members of the Permanent Defence Force (PDF) may qualify for occupational pension and retirement lump sum (collectively called superannuation benefits) subject to meeting certain terms and conditions.
+Members of the Permanent Defence Force (PDF) may qualify for occupational pension and retirement lump sum (collectively called superannuation benefits), as well as spouses'/civil partner's and children's contributory pensions, subject to meeting certain terms and conditions.
 A person's date of first joining the PDF and whether they have any previous Public Service employment will generally decide their specific occupational pension terms.
 Successful candidates appointed from this competition will be required to pay appropriate employee pension contributions from weekly pay, as well as the 'additional superannuation contribution' (ASC).
 In general, anyone joining pensionable public service employment on or after 1 January 2013 is a member of the Single Public Service Pension Scheme.
+For serving PDF personnel who are successful under this competition, different pension terms may apply, depending on the date they joined the public service and/or the PDF.